Choose Your AI Generation Engine

 Which engine produced each output

-Once a job finishes, you can see which engine was actually used for every result.
+Once a job finishes, you can see which engine actually rendered each result.

 In the app, a small engine icon sits next to the processing time on each output card.
 Hover over it for the engine name.